What is a Field Experience?

 - All field experience locations are final.
 Due to the volume of requests received, the Clinical Practice Coordinator cannot guarantee specific locations or placement within a certain distance.
 The best decision was made based on your location preference, your placement need, and school availability.

 - Contact the host teacher or field experience contact right away.
 If you delay, it may result in the termination of your placement.

 - When completing your field experience, please remember your professional dispositions.

 - Schedule visits with your host teacher for mutually agreeable times.
 Please be mindful of your host teacher’s schedule.
 Do not show up unannounced.

-Questions about the field experience process should be directed to the Clinical Practice Specialist at email@example.com.
+Questions about the field experience process should be directed to the Clinical Practice Coordinator at email@example.com.